Holly-jolly/GuestBook/readme.rst

-Guestbook
+Guestbook (Work In Progress)
-Stack: PHP, Codeignitor, Bootstrap, MySQL, Ajax
+Stack: PHP, Codeignitor, Bootstrap, MySQL, Ajax.

-A guestbook allows user to manage their guests information
+A guestbook allows users to manage their guests information.